lisongxu/CSCE156-Project-DB/README.md

 ### 2.1 Database

-All information should be stored on the database server `cse-linux-01.unl.edu`.
+All information should be stored on the database server `nuros.unl.edu`.
 Please write a MySQL initialization script to set up the database, such as creating tables and inserting predefined user and post data as specified below, before Jstgram starts.

-### 2.1 Users
+### 2.2 Users

 To simplify the project, your application does not need to support adding or deleting users.
 Instead, we will use the MySQL initialization script to add a predefined group of users into the database.